TheBoxyBear/xcloud-to-steam/README.md

 ## MacOS
 The app doesn't currently include a default config profile for macOS.
 You must create your own and add it to **config.json**

+## Known bugs
+- General instability when running on a weak Internet connection or during an Xbox service outage
+- Crash when **config.json** is missing or cannot find a config profile for the host OS
+- App fails to identify the device's country on SteamOS